dalgard/meteor-viewmodel/README.md

 #### Value ([throttle])

 The property reflects the value of a text input, textarea, or select.
 An initial value can be set in the viewmodel.
-The throttle argument is a number (in ms) by which the update is [delayed](https://lodash.com/docs#throttle) as long as the user is typing.
+The `throttle` argument, optionally passed as a keyword argument, is a number (in ms) by which the update is [delayed](https://lodash.com/docs#throttle) as long as the user is typing.

 ```html
 <input type="text" {{bind 'value: text 100'}}>